SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI(LLM ref)/ai_ref_overview.md

 - Activity and State Diagrams.
 22.9.2025.
 - Started to define GameEntities class and derivatives on paper.
 25.9.2025
 - I must create the very basic game loop for network gameplay using Distributed Authority.
 So start designing the thing.
 - Created the turn/round and a simple controller.
 Introduced namespaces.
+Switched Unity Versions because of ParrelSync.
+Fell short of the Demo target: turn sync and host switch not implemented.
 1.10.2025